iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 So today let's explore how to write such automata in a painfully explicit way.
-As a starter, the standard construction.
+We start the journey at the standard construction and refine it till reaching the minimal one.

 Notation
 --------